loomio/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/O-laa4di8kI" frameborder="0" allowfullscreen></iframe>

-*Above shows an older Loomio, but it's still a great explainer.
-We'll upgrade it soon!*

 Facilitation tools and decision tools are used within **threads**.
 Loomio does not make decisions for you; rather, the tool is designed to

 * **clarify where the group is at** in regards to a topic, question or proposal